 I put this as my #1 concern to warn everyone about because the Home Office will treat you like a criminal no matter who you are or where you’re from.

-If you’re studying abroad temporarily (<6 months), it’ll be a lot more simple to enter and go as you please than if you’re studying in the UK full-time.
+If you’re studying abroad temporarily (<6 months), it’ll be a lot simpler to enter and go as you please than if you’re studying in the UK full-time.

 Those looking to reside in the UK for longer than 6 months will need to apply for a Tier 4 General Student Visa, which requires you to complete several steps (listed below) just to be considered.